-TechFin consists of technology businesses whose major business does not finance but who include financial services into their core products to make them more appealing.
+TechFin consists of technology businesses whose major business does not finance.
+But who includes financial services in their core products to make them more appealing?
 These firms intend to disrupt the banking and financial services industry by leveraging their current customer connection and behavioral data.
 Access to client information is the most important advantage of these businesses.

-TechFin is initially focused in the distribution side of the financial services industry but is content for banks to manage regulatory compliance obligations.
-They are interested in acquiring access to clients’ financial transaction data, which diversifies their existing customer data and provides them with a true financial portrait of their customers.
+TechFin is initially focused on the distribution side of the financial services industry.
+But it is content for banks to manage regulatory compliance obligations.
+They are interested in acquiring access to clients’ financial transaction data.
+Which diversifies their existing customer data and provides them with a true financial portrait of their customers.

 When building solutions, Fintech companies do not have a captive consumer base, data, or brand loyalty.
 TechFin, on the other hand, begins with a dedicated customer base and a tremendous amount of data previously acquired.